-Malignant Ovarian Endometrioid Tumor clinical trials at UC Health
+Malignant Ovarian Endometrioid Tumor clinical trials at University of California Health

 Testing the Addition of an Immunotherapy Drug, Tremelimumab, to the PARP Inhibition Drug, Olaparib, for Recurrent Ovarian, Fallopian Tube or Peritoneal Cancer